-After testing more than 20 parental control apps, I concluded that Norton Family has the best tools for preventing my kids from downloading inappropriate content.
-I found a completely free 7-day trial that gave me access to all the premium features without entering any payment information.
+After testing more than 20 parental control apps, I concluded that Qustodio has the best tools for preventing my kids from downloading inappropriate content.
+I found a completely free 30-day trial that gave me access to all the premium features without entering any payment information.

 Quick Guide to Block Your Kids from Downloading Inappropriate Content

-- Get a Parental Control App: I recommend Norton Family since it has the best tools to block the kids from turning on specific apps and many other useful features.
+- Get a Parental Control App: I recommend Qustodio since it has the best tools to block the kids from turning on specific apps and many other useful features.

 - Choose a family plan: There, create a family group to set filters for your family and add the children’s account to the plan.